Chaotic Waveform-based Signal Design for Noncoherent SWIPT Receivers: Average Energy Harvesting

-\begin{corr} With a single antenna at the receiver being utilized in the EH mode, we obtain for a flat fading scenario and for a frequency selective environment with two independent paths. \end{corr} The above corollary follows directly from Theorem \ref{theoeh1}, where $z_{\rm DC,FF}$ is obtained by replacing $K=1,\phi=1,\Omega_1=1,$ and $\Omega_i=0$ $\forall$ $i>1$ in \eqref{harvnp}.
+\begin{corr} With a single antenna at the receiver being utilized in the EH mode, we obtain for a flat fading scenario and for a two-ray frequency selective environment. \end{corr} The above corollary follows directly from Theorem \ref{theoeh1}, where $z_{\rm DC,FF}$ is obtained by replacing $K=1,\phi=1,\Omega_1=1,$ and $\Omega_i=0$ $\forall$ $i>1$ in \eqref{harvnp}.
 Furthermore, $z_{\rm DC,FS}$ refers to the special case corresponding to \eqref{harvnp} with $K=1,\phi=1,$ and $\Omega_i=0$ $\forall$ $i>2$, respectively.
-We observe that the special cases corresponding to $z_{\rm DC,FF}$ and $z_{\rm DC,FS}$ converge with the claims made in \cite{jstsp} and \cite{dcskvtc}.
 This implies that the receiver design proposed in this work is much more generalized as compared to the former two.